kev0960/ModooCode/md/inst/xgetbv.md

 Reads the contents of the extended control register (XCR) specified in the ECX register into registers EDX:EAX.
 (On processors that support the Intel64 architecture, the high-order 32 bits of RCX are ignored.)
 The EDX register is loaded with the high-order 32 bits of the XCR and the EAX register is loaded with the low-order 32 bits.
 (On proces-sors that support the Intel64 architecture, the high-order 32 bits of each of RAX and RDX are cleared.)
 If fewer than 64 bits are implemented in the XCR being read, the values returned to EDX:EAX in unimplemented bit loca-tions are undefined.

-XCR0 is supported on any processor that supports the XGETBV instruction.
-If CPUID.(EAX=0DH,ECX=1):EAX.XG1[bit2]= 1, executing XGETBV with ECX= 1 returns in EDX:EAX the logical-AND of XCR0 and the current value of the XINUSE state-component bitmap.
-This allows software to discover the state of the init optimization used by XSAVEOPT and XSAVES.
-See Chapter 13, "Managing State Using the XSAVE Feature Set," in Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 1.
+XCR0 is supported on any processor that supports the `XGETBV` instruction.
+If `CPUID`.(EAX=0DH,ECX=1):EAX.XG1[bit2]= 1, executing `XGETBV` with ECX= 1 returns in EDX:EAX the logical-AND of XCR0 and the current value of the XINUSE state-component bitmap.
+This allows software to discover the state of the init optimization used by `XSAVEOPT` and `XSAVES`.
+See Chapter 13, "Managing State Using the `XSAVE` Feature Set," in Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 1.

 Use of any other value for ECX results in a general-protection (#GP) exception.